MushroomGR/Nitro-System-Fivem/README.md

 Controls:
 Left Shift when you speeding up (W pressed) for nitro usage.
-Left Alt when you are stopped or bellow 50km/h for purge show.
+Left Shift when you are stopped or bellow 50km/h for purge show.(not W pressed)

 The script is standalone and the exhaust effect is synced with other players.(as the original script)